Genesis of Núrion

 The Council of the Gods

 Many things came from the Council, designed to prevent any further damage to Núrion the beloved.
 Seeing the destruction wrought by their strikes, each of the gods agreed never again to touch the gem, for fear they may further damage it.
 And out of fear of Dekk's power, the other gods cried mightily, for there could be no balance where one god had more power than others.
-In the interest of balance, Dekk agreed to give up a portion of his own life essence to Núrion itself.
-Dekk created two great entities, Tanarus and Sulis, which gave sentience and life force to the shattered jewel.
+In the interest of neutrality, Dekk agreed to give up a portion of his own life essence to Núrion itself.
+To keep the balance, Dekk created two great entities, Tanarus and Sulis, which gave sentience and life force to the shattered jewel.
 And Dekk created the Universe Shell as a case for the gem, and he pierced the shell in many tiny spots to let light into its dark hollow space.

-And each god created his or her own helper, an aid of sorts, a creature of lesser power who could further the aims of his or her master and who was not constrained from touching the gem.
+As the universe created all things in pairs, so the gods felt that they should be in pairs as well.
+Each god created his or her own helper, an aid of sorts, a creature of lesser power who could further the aims of his or her master and who was not constrained from touching the gem.
 And secretly the gods hoped that these lesser beings could grant them aid should the Ontological War be rejoined.
 Heshtail begat Reeanan, Bestra begat Calbran, Kantor begat Thranton, Neltak begat Aknor, Dekk begat Janora, Bel begat Flamgart, Vornoth begat Bemit, Soggoth begat Yorsot, Grlarshh begat Tormossh and Lagur begat Nij.
 Of the latter gods, Khuldul Rockcarver begat Dhurli Ironbeard, and Bunga Proudfoot begat Bucca Tunnelly.

 Only one god refused to make a single helper.
 Tal-Allustiel the farsighted refrained; instead he created several creatures, immortal, of insignificant power when compared to the gods, yet he prophesied that they would be a great helpmeet.
 He named his creation the Elhil, the Firstborn, for he sent them directly to live on the beloved rock known as Núrion, and they were the first creatures to live thereon.